Reimagining digital workplace productivity+ has been saved

 In today’s world, digital tools are used to connect the complete workforce.
 Further, for much of the knowledge workforce, their digital experience is their workforce experience.
 But in a hyperconnected world where workers may affect market performance as much as customers do, many organizations have not yet addressed how their workforce can carry out their work optimally—and how that affects their outlook—in the digital environment provided for them.

-It turns out that there’s more to the digital workplace than simply providing workers with online access to office applications.
+It turns out that there’s more to the digital workplace productivity than simply providing workers with online access to office applications.
 Although most organizations were able to quickly pivot to remote work—no small accomplishment under the adverse circumstances they were dealing with—for many it was business as usual overlaid with piecemeal digital solutions.

 To go from looking digital to living digital, the workplace must be redesigned to operate in synchrony and connect all workers to those that they work with when, where, and how they need it—regardless of location, device, or time zone.
 Making the shift requires connecting worker experience to business outcomes.
 By putting workers at the center of design, it becomes possible to create a digital workplace that transforms how people collaborate, get work done, and ultimately do business.